8 Tips to Take Breathtaking Hummingbird Photos

 Shoot Multiple Frames

 “Hummingbirds are the jewels of the animal kingdom,” says Leslie Scopes Anderson of Arcata, California.
-“Working with them involves beautiful flowers, which also adds to the experience.”
+“Hummingbird photography involves beautiful flowers, which also adds to the experience.”
 Leslie uses a Nikon D4S camera with a NIKKOR 200-400 lens.
 To overcome the challenge of hummingbirds’ quick, darting flights, she waits for them to hover before clicking the shutter—repeatedly.
 “Shoot, shoot, shoot!” she says.
 “The more frames the merrier.”
+We found the top 15 colorful flowers hummingbirds like.

 Watch for Perching Hummingbirds

 “Learn the sounds hummingbirds make so it’s easier to spot them,” Elijah Gildea says.
-“Try shooting them while they’re perched and still to get sharp, colorful photos.
-These hummingbird photos prove that these tiny fliers are amazing.
+“Try shooting hummingbird photography while they’re perched and still to get sharp, colorful photos.
+You need to see these stunning hummingbird photos.

 Pay Attention to the Light